Thursday, 1 May 2025

 Astral AR – Astral AR is co-founded by Leah La Salla and produces innovative piloting systems and drones for law enforcement, firefighters, and military needs.
 Their main benefit is a unique technology that helps to detect guns and bombs through walls.
 It detects whether the guns are real or not too.

 Blendoor – Stephanie Lampkin founded this app to offer an unbiased recruitment process for companies to diversify their teams.
-It has a great pool and uses AI and people analytics to bring the best candidates for the job.
+It has a great talent pool and uses AI and people analytics to bring the best candidates for the job.
 The bias is eliminated as you do not see photos, names, or candidates’ age.
 It shows only the relevant information for a job, such as experience and education.

 May Mobility – Alisyn Malek is an engineer and co-founder of this company that creates autonomous vehicles for residents of several cities.
 These are more efficient and clean vehicles that operate without drivers.
 The company managed to bring their product on the streets only a year after launch.